 What is the admission cost for Legoland Florida?

-As of spring 2021, the cost of a one day Legoland theme park ticket is $84.99.
-The cost of the single day theme park and water park ticket is $109.99.
-There is additional savings when purchasing multi-day or annual passes (see Plan Your Visit to Legoland Florida below).
+As of December 2022, the cost of a one day Legoland theme park ticket starts $84.00 There is additional savings when purchasing multi-day or annual passes (see Plan Your Visit to Legoland Florida below).

 How much does parking cost at Legoland Florida?

 Parking at Legoland Florida costs $25 per car, $32 for campers/RVs and $10 for motorcycles.
 Preferred parking costs $40.

 How old should my kids be to enjoy Legoland Florida?

 Legoland is perfect for younger children between the ages of 3 and 12.
 Practically all the rides and attractions are considered to be “family friendly” and suitable for kids that are to young for “thrill rides”.